 III.RESPONSIBILITIES.
-The Company's management is responsible for preparing the Company's financial statements and the independent auditors are responsible for auditing the Company's financial statements.
-Additionally, the Company's financial management, including the internal audit staff as well as the independent auditors, have more time, knowledge, and more detailed information of the Company than does the Audit Committee.
+The Company's management is responsible for preparing the Company's financial statements, and the independent auditors are responsible for auditing the Company's financial statements.
+Additionally, the Company's financial management, including the internal audit staff as well as the independent auditors, have more time, knowledge and more detailed information of the Company than does the Audit Committee.
 Consequently, the Audit Committee's role is one of oversight and does not provide any expert assurance or certification as to the Company's financial statements or the work of the independent auditors or that of the internal audit staff.
-However, the independent auditors and director of internal audit are directly accountable to the Audit Committee.
+However, the independent auditors and internal auditors are directly accountable to the Audit Committee.

 The following functions are the common recurring activities of the Audit Committee in carrying out its oversight function:

-A. DOCUMENT AND REPORT REVIEW.

-- Review and update this Charter periodically or as conditions dictate (at least annually). - (2) Review the Company's annual financial statements and any reports or other financial information submitted to any governmental body or to the public, including any report issued by the independent accountants. - (3) Review the summary report of the internal auditor and management's response to such report. - (4) Undertake the required reviews and discussions and receive the requisite materials for purposes of recommending to the Board whether the financial statements should be included in the Annual Report on Form 10-K as required under Item 306 of S-K. - (5) Review with financial management and the independent auditors the quarterly report on Form 10-Q prior to its filing. - (6) Review earnings press releases with management prior to dissemination.
+- A. DOCUMENT AND REPORT REVIEW. - (1) Review and update this Charter periodically or as conditions dictate (at least, annually). - (2) Review the Company's annual financial statements and any reports or other financial information submitted to any governmental body or to the public, including any report issued by the independent accountants. - (3) Review the summary report of the internal auditor and management's response to such report. - (4) Undertake the required reviews and discussions and receive the requisite materials for purposes of recommending to the Board whether the financial statements should be included in the Annual Report on Form 10-K as required under Item 306 of S-K. - (5) Review with financial management and the independent auditors the quarterly report on Form 10-Q prior to its filing.